lucasrla/papicu/_posts/2021-02-01-post-with-bells-and-whistles.md

 But, if given the choice, some people (including myself) would rather use sidenotes instead.
 Fortunately, Papicu supports {% include sidenote.html id="4" label="sidenotes" content="This is a sidenote (also known as a margin note)." -%} as well.

-A couple of caveats though:
+Ours is a very simple implementation of sidenotes, though.
+A couple of caveats:

-- Be aware that footnotes and sidenotes are numbered independently.
+- Footnotes and sidenotes are numbered independently.
 So pick your preferred method of annotation and stick to it

+- Numbering of sidenotes must be done manually (via the `id` property, see example below)

-- Ours is a very simple implementation of sidenotes.
-Edge cases have not been properly handled.
-For instance, multiple notes in a short paragraph may result in ugly overlapping
+- Several edge cases have not been properly handled.
+For instance, multiple sidenotes in a short paragraph may result in some ugly overlapping

 Our sidenotes draw heavily from the [sidenotes code](https://github.com/kslstn/sidenotes) by {% include sidenote.html id="5" label="Koos Looijesteijn." content="Check out his blog post, <a href='https://www.kooslooijesteijn.net/blog/sidenotes-without-js' class='muted'>Making semantic sidenotes without JavaScript</a>." %}